uhvesta/bazel-gazelle/README.md

 - ordinary file edits
   - patch just those files
+  - parser-backed files are reparsed and ignored if their semantic model is unchanged
-  - if the content hash is unchanged, the patch is ignored
+  - control files are ignored if their content hash is unchanged
 - deleted files
   - remove the file from the snapshot and cache
 - newly created files